-- You are asking for coverage for medical items and/or services you did not get.
-You can't ask for a fast coverage decision about payment for items or services you already got. - Using the standard deadlines could cause serious harm to your health or hurt your ability to function.
+You are asking for coverage for medical care you did not get.
+You can't ask for a fast coverage decision about payment for medical care you already got.

+Using the standard deadlines could cause serious harm to your health or hurt your ability to function.